bestia-dev-archived/indexeddb_from_rust/README.md

 This PWA will have more pages.
 Pages are complete static html files inside tha pages folder.
 They use the same css as index.html.
 It is easy to edit and preview pages because they are complete.
 The rust code will fetch the html, extract only the body content and set_inner_html to div_for_wasm_html_injecting.

+## indexed_db key-value

+The indexeddb value is a javascript object.
+That is really practical for javascript, but not so for rust.
+Rust structs must be serialized to json string, then javascript converts this json string into a javascript object and store it.
+I will rather store only rust/javascript strings into key-value.
+I choose the string data format QVS20, great for tables.
+It is very easy to parse.